Optics & Sights

 How can I prevent my lens from getting damaged?

 Use a lens protector or killflash.
-BBs can cause damage quickly if there is no protection.
+BB impact can quickly cause damage without protection.

 Can I mount any optic on any replica?